sinch/rails-javascript-authentication/README.md

 #Authenticating to Sinch from your Rails App with Devise

-This tutorial will walk you through authenticating users to the Sinch javascript SDK with a rails backend.
+This tutorial will walk you through authenticating users to the [Sinch JavaScript SDK](https://www.sinch.com/web-sdk/) with a Rails backend.
 You will use the devise gem to securely authenticate and store your users' info.
-Once users are authenticated with devise, you will generate a token and pass it to the Sinch javascript SDK.
-From there, you can follow our calling or messaging tutorials to build out the functionality of your app.
+Once users are authenticated with devise, you will generate a token and pass it to the Sinch JavaScript SDK.
+From there, you can follow our [calling or messaging tutorials](https://www.sinch.com/tutorials/) to build out the functionality of your app.

 ##Sinch Setup
 1. Sign up for a Sinch account at [www.sinch.com/signup](https://www.sinch.com/signup)
 2. In the developer dashboard, create a new app and take note of the app key and secret
-3. Download the Sinch javascript SDK at [www.sinch.com/downloads](https://www.sinch.com/downloads)
+3. Download the Sinch JavaScript SDK at [www.sinch.com/downloads](https://www.sinch.com/downloads)

 ##Project Setup
 First, create a new rails app, and move into the project directory: